Opening Day: Snow, stars, fans and a virus postponement - WTMJ

 “One day, two days, three days — I really don’t care, to be honest with you,” Red Sox manager Alex Cora said.
 “I know there are a lot of guys that are excited, but I think it’s for the best.
 Tomorrow will be a better day weather-wise.”

-There were flurries in Cincinnati, where St. Louis newcomer Nolan Arenado singled during a six-run burst in the first inning.
+There were flurries in Cincinnati, where St. Louis newcomer Nolan Arenado singled during a six-run burst in the first inning during an 11-6 win.
 It was 36 degrees at Wrigley Field as heralded rookie Ke’Bryan Hayes homered to help Pittsburgh beat the Chicago Cubs 5-3.

 And the field looked better suited for snowballs than baseballs in Detroit where it was 32 degrees when Cabrera connected for his 488th career home run.
 The flakes were coming down so hard, Cabrera couldn’t tell if the ball left the park, and he slid into second base, just in case.